Fanu-Cd/personal-portfolio-v2/README.md

-personal portfolio website for and by Fanuel Amare
+Personal portfolio website for and by Fanuel Amare (preview link on about section)